kaiterra/api/README.md

 # Public API Documentation
-Kaiterra's public API allows your programs to get data from your Laser Eggs and other sensors.
+Kaiterra's public API allows your programs to access the air quality data reported by your Laser Egg.

 For API keys, contact us.